 My mom showed me what it means to be compassionate and empathetic.
 As recently as this past Christmas, my mom called me after work and asked, “Trey what are you doing after work?
 I want you to come with me to deliver gifts at the personal care home.”

 Honestly, I didn’t want to go.
 After work all I want to do is go home, eat, and sleep (remember—sleep is the light at the end of the tunnel.)
 But my mom resorted to her effective tactics once again by saying, “It’s sad that I don’t have anyone to go with Trey...”

 We went to the personal care home and when the patients saw us walk in and carrying gifts, their faces lit up.
-The joy on their face was indescribable.
+The joy on their faces was indescribable.

 I asked my mom, “How often do you do this?”
 She gleefully said, “Every year!”
-And I could tell by helping and serving others brought genuine happiness to my mom.
+And I could tell by helping and serving others brought genuine happiness to her.

 When my mom used to drop me and my twin sister off at school, her last words were never “goodbye.”
 Her last words were always, “Trey and Tarah, say something nice to someone today.”

 But that’s just who she is.
 She taught all of us the idea of “making someone else smile can change the world.
 Maybe not the whole world, but their world.”

 Thanks Mom.
 Thanks for teaching me empathy and compassion.
 Compassion and empathy is a gift that everyone can afford to give.
 You showed me that the greatest asset a person can have is not the wallet in his pocket, but his heart that can be used to spread love and kindness throughout the world.